nicokuehn-dci/databases/README.md

    ```
 2. **Start Learning**
    - Open `database_study_guide.md` and follow the learning path.
+   - Begin the PostgreSQL learning journey with `postgresql/lectures/01_introduction.md`.
+   - For a comprehensive overview, check `python-database-overview.md`.
+   - Use `postgres commands.md` as your PostgreSQL command reference.
    - Run code in `examples/` and try exercises/projects.
 3. **Test Yourself**
    - Use `database_tutor.py` for interactive quizzes and lessons.
+   - Practice with the examples in the PostgreSQL cheat sheet.

 ---